awwright/node-rdf/README.md

 #### Graph#remove(Triple triple)

-Removes the given triple from the Graph if it exists.
+Removes the given triple from the Graph, if it exists.

 #### Graph#removeMatches(subject, predicate, object)

-Removes the given triple from the Graph if it exists.
+Removes the given triple from the Graph, if it exists.

 #### Graph#toArray()